Nadja’s Garden provides edible garden consultation and design services, workshops and presentations in Adelaide, South Australia.

 - Reduce food miles and greenhouse gas emissions

-- Accessible gardens for all ages and abilities
+- Adapt existing gardens for all ages and abilities

 Nadja Osterstock is passionate about sustainable, healthy living and creating a lasting human habitat.
 She is living proof that anyone can learn to garden and grow great food!
-She combines a background in permaculture design, energy efficiency and community health with a focus on excellent customer service, great value and fun.
+She combines a background in permaculture design, energy efficiency and community health with a focus on collaboration, genuine value and fun.

 Nadja trained for her Permaculture Design Certificate with David Holmgren and Graham & Annemarie Brookman at the Food Forest in SA in 2004, and completed Permaculture Teacher Training with Rosemary Morrow of the Blue Mountains Permaculture Institute and Nick Ritar of Milkwood Permaculture in NSW in 2014.
-She has been a regular contributor to Productive Gardens magazine and writes a Mediterranean climate gardening column for Pip Australian Permaculture Magazine‘s website.
+Nadja has designed well over 100 edible gardens for properties in and around Adelaide, as well as consulting on many others.

 For further information or to book a consultation please contact Nadja’s Garden.